 We’ve talked about free radicals and how they harm your hair but let’s talk about your skin now.
 Free radicals are produced in the body by constant exposure to both sunlight and pollution.
 As mentioned before, the antioxidants in sprouts drastically reduce the production of free radicals and protect you from skin cancer.

 Sprouts boost healing and rejuvenation of the skin.
 This process helps heal the wounds at a faster pace than normal and also works to replace damaged tissue.
-Another great benefit that comes from regular consumption of sprouts is that it lightens skin discolouration and age spots to leave you with clear and flawless skin.
+Another great benefit that comes from regular consumption of sprouts is that it lightens skin discoloration and age spots to leave you with clear and flawless skin.

 Vitamin C is responsible for collagen production which gives you better and healthier skin.
 Vitamin C also increases the elasticity of your skin to give you a more youthful appearance.
 Collagen, also known as a protein-like cement, holds the body tissues and organs together.
 By rejuvenating the skin from within, it reduces wrinkles and other visible symptoms of aging.